sassoftware/converting-sas-code-to-leverage-cas/README.md

 - Saving a CAS table as a parquet file
 - Loading a CAS table from a parquet file

+**SAS9ContentAssessmentReports.sas**
+- Compute Server
+- SAS 9.4 workspace server
+- Batch process to generate punch lists reports of statements that need to be reviewed for migratiing SAS 9 code to SAS Viya
+-
 **sasLogParser.sas**
 - Compute Server (SPRE).
 - SAS 9 workspace server.